 And this is the finished camera:

-Here it is wearing the "pancake" 6.3/65 lens, providing an equivalent angle of view as does a 22mm lens on a 35mm sensor
+Here it is wearing the "pancake" 6.3/65 lens, providing an equivalent angle of view to a 22mm lens in front of a 35mm sensor

 meanwhile painted in "professional black" with the beautiful 6.3/50,